The Best Natural Anti-Inflammatory Supplements

 Fighting chronic inflammation takes an integrative approach together with strategies for stress management, strengthening the gut-brain connection and physical exercise.
 There is no magic bullet that will make it go away.
 Supplements can, however, play a helpful role in an anti-inflammatory lifestyle and diet.
-Here’s my list of top natural anti-inflammatory supplements, including turmeric and CBD.
+Here’s my list of top natural anti-inflammatory supplements, including turmeric.

 As a registered dietitian, I believe strongly that food comes first: if you’re eating a diet of hyper-processed foods, that is where you should put your focus and your dollars.
 Supplements do just that–supplement your lifestyle efforts.
 Also, consistency is key to fighting chronic inflammation naturally.

 This is a lifestyle, not a quick fix.
 If you’re looking to dive in head first, pick up Eat More Plants Cookbook for a delicious head start!

 Supplements are also a part of my strategy as they represent a natural approach that complements our dietary efforts.
 I believe pretty strongly that food comes first: if you are eating a hyper-processed diet, that’s where you should put your focus and your dollars.
 Supplements do just that – supplement your lifestyle efforts.
 Consistency is key, as you won’t feel relief overnight, except in some very rare cases with potent products.

 I also recommend that you are deliberate in how you introduce anti-inflammatory supplements into your lifestyle.
 Try them one at a time, and give them time to do their work.
 You may feel a probiotic working within a week, whereas omega 3 fats might take a month or more.
 If you multiple products at once, you will have no way of knowing which one is working for you – and potentially waste your money.